jpetitto/Kaleidoscope/README.md

 Kaleidoscope
 ============

-A compiler written in Java for the Kaleidoscope toy language that generates LLVM IR.
+A compiler for the Kaleidoscope toy language.
+Written in Java and generates LLVM IR.

+Still a work in progress... lexer and parser are both fully functioning.